 Our certified organic claims

 While we cannot get the ACO seal, we, however, more than anyone else can claim to be under the Australian Certified Organic Standards.

-Fresh Spirulina, the farm is physically standing on an Australian Certified Organic farmland that its water source and soil are tested frequently by ACO personnel and standards.
-The greenhouses the spirulina cultivated within are also certified organic and the fertilisers used are food grade.
+Fresh Spirulina, the farm is physically standing on an Australian Certified Organic farmland.
+Its water source and soil are tested frequently by ACO personnel and standards.
+The greenhouses the spirulina cultivated within, are also certified organic and the fertilisers we use are food grade.